abohannon/website-svelte/src/routes/articles/implement-set-of-stacks.md

 ---
-title: "How To: Implement a Set of Stacks in Javascript"
+title: 'How To: Implement a Set of Stacks in Javascript'
 date: 2018-01-06
 tags:
   - Javascript